circuitdao/docs/docs/technical-manual/surplus-auction.md

 ### Lineage

-The Payout coin does not require a lineage proof as it its operations are unambiguously tied to Surplus Auction operations.
+The Payout coin does not require a lineage proof as its operations are unambiguously tied to Surplus Auction operations.